Living an allergy friendly lifestyle seems overwhelming at first, but with the right recipes and information it can be safe, easy and delicious.

-That’s why every recipe in this blog is free from one or more of the top 8 most common food allergens.
+Every recipe in this blog is free from one or more of the top 8 most common food allergens.

-Top 8 Most Common Allergens
+The Most Common Allergens

 While this sounded cute and fun at first, it quickly became an overwhelming task.
-There are so many different kinds of food allergies to focus on and some of mine (like sesame and walnuts) are so specific and might not be helpful for a majority of people.
+There are many different kinds of food allergies to focus on and some of mine (like sesame and walnuts) are so specific and aren’t necessarily helpful to the majority of people.

 Click here to learn more about the stats on food allergies in the United States.